mendix/charts/README.md

 * `Y-axis data attribute`[required] - The attribute that contains the data point Y value.
 * `X-axis sort attribute` - The attribute to use for sorting the x-axis data.

-### Area chart
-The area chart has data properties identical to those of the line chart.

-### Bar chart
-The bar chart has data properties identical to those of the line chart.
+NB: The line chart's x-axis provides support for dates and thus the line chart can be configured as a time series.

 ### Column chart
-The bar chart has data properties identical to those of the bar chart.
+The bar chart has data properties identical to those of the line chart but for one distinction: no support for Date data type

 ### Pie chart
 Unlike the chart types above, the pie chart requires no series.